In these dispatches, I give a lot of virtual ink to Latin America.

 But there’s a world beyond these Americas that can also offer good weather and a low cost of living… plus, in some cases, some things you won’t find here.

-Southeast Asia boasts a number of the most cost-friendly places anywhere to call home right now.
-Pockets of Thailand, Malaysia, Vietnam, and the Philippines, for example, can be absurdly cheap.
+Asia boasts a number of the most cost-friendly places anywhere to call home right now.
+Pockets of Thailand, China, Vietnam, and India, for example, can be absurdly cheap.
 Living on this side of the planet, you’d also have access to some of the world’s most beautiful beaches.

 How about three months in Chiang Mai, where your retirement budget would stretch far indeed, followed by a few months in the south of France, say, or Tuscany?

 Which brings us to Europe.
-Many would-be retirees abroad dismiss Europe as too expensive, but this isn’t necessarily the case, especially with today’s surging Greenback.
+Most would-be retirees abroad dismiss Europe as too expensive, but this isn’t necessarily the case.
 Sure, a retiree on a modest budget probably can’t afford Paris or Florence, but have you considered southwestern France, where life is quintessentially French but, as well, surprisingly affordable, or Pisa, about an hour from Michelangelo’s hometown but dramatically less costly?

-One of the big advantages of Europe, compared with other regional retire-overseas options, is the opportunity it affords for what I think of as “high culture.”
+One of the big advantages of Europe, compared with other regional retire-overseas options, is the opportunity it affords for what a friend last week referred to as “high culture.”
 Every country in the world has local culture, but not everywhere has world-class museums, opera, and live theater, for example.
 If you’re interested in a life that includes what are conventionally recognized as cultural offerings of the high-brow variety, you should be looking to the Continent.

 And both, you’ll note, are in South America, not Central America.
 The differences between these two regions, even between Panama and Colombia, next-door neighbors, can be striking.
 I’m speaking generally and could name exceptions to every point, but, again, generally speaking, South America offers what I’d call more polished options, a good place to look if what you want is culture on the cheap.